 Some cats have an allergic reaction to phenobarbital.
-It has also been known for phenobarbital to cause blood clots in cats.
-This, in rare cases, has caused liver damage.
+Phenobarbital can cause blood clots in cats.
+This, in rare cases, has also led to liver damage.
 Phenobarbital may also react with other medications, including antihistamines and corticosteroids.
-Is important, therefore, that you tell your veterinarian if your cat is being given any other medications or supplements.
+Is important, therefore, that you tell your veterinarian if your cat is taking any other medications or supplements.

-CBD is a natural compound found in the hemp plant.
+CBD is a natural compound that comes from the hemp plant.
 This non-psychoactive cannabinoid has been found to have many therapeutic benefits.
 For quite some time now, CBD has been used to help manage pain, arthritis, anxiety, nausea, allergies, cancer side effects and tumors in cats.
 There has been a lot of research into the use of CBD as an anticonvulsant, the results of which have been very encouraging.

 A recent American Epilepsy Society study looked at 216 people with treatment-resistant epilepsy.
 When given CBD, 60% of those people experienced fewer seizures.

-A similar study was conducted by New York University.
-In that study, 40% of patients with Dravet syndrome experienced a reduction in seizures when they took CBD.
+A similar study by New York University found that 40% of patients with Dravet syndrome experienced a reduction in seizures when they took CBD.
 Dravet syndrome is a rare and debilitating type of epilepsy.